 Audiophiles feel that Bose spends more time marketing than improving their speaker products.
 In other words, Bose is good at making you think their products are good which may not be a true representation.
 They rely less on specs and more on marketing.

-One main advantage of bose speaker at the lower end however is they are very portable.
+One main advantage of Bose speakers at the lower end however is they are very portable.
 Of course, there are larger Bose speakers including studio monitors and passive speakers that you can use with Bose receivers.
 The best Bose speakers at the lower end include their Soundlink series.

 Similarly, Boston Acoustics spent more time in research and development for improved sound quality.
 This is of course one of the main reasons people loved this brand.

 Boston Acoustics’ A series is a good piece of engineering for example.
 Their audio quality is superb.
-Besides, and they are fitted with high-grade cabinetry too.
+Besides, they are fitted with high-grade cabinetry too.

 This unit easily beats many similarly priced competitors.
 However, this does not mean that it will outperform every speaker unit from Bose.